 First of all, the whole notion of the lone genius being the innovator.
-It is true that there are lone geniuses that are innovative.
+There are indeed lone geniuses that are innovative.
 But the innovation we’re talking about in organization design is not usually possible with a single individual.
 It’s a collaborative approach and requires a lot of diverse input for a couple of reasons.
-Organization design and the whole notion of architecture brings together the art and science from so many disciplines that you really have to have those people in a collaborative effort.
+Organization Design and the whole notion of architecture brings together the art and science from so many disciplines that you really have to have those people in a collaborative effort.
 So it’s not about being a lone genius.
-Nobody knows enough to do great organization design, or at least I haven’t met anybody.
+Nobody knows enough to do excellent organization design, or at least I haven’t met anybody.

 Iterative Series of Experiments

 The other issue is you actually can’t do good organization design in the boardroom.
 You can develop a good hypothesis and initial design in a boardroom or a room somewhere, but until you implement it in the organization and prototype it and implement it and test it out, you don’t really know how it’s going to work because the “thought experiments” that we do in a room are useful, but they’re often wrong.
 Some of the biggest mistakes and maybe this has happened to you; it’s happened to me, where, in one part of the organization they invented a new way of doing something, and it worked so well there, everybody had to do it.